Research

 |

-Beyond Peacekeepers: The United Nations Development Programme and Non-Militarized Violence Mitigation (Awarded Best Poster from APSA at the 2023 conference; Under review)
+Beyond Peacekeeping: The United Nations Development Programme, Peacebuilding, and Violence Mitigation (Awarded Best Poster from APSA at the 2023 conference; Under review)

 |